ddttom/spectrum-with-eds/docs/blog.md

 slideNumber.style.boxShadow = '0 2px 4px rgba(0,0,0,0.2)';
 ```

-### 2. Modal Overlay with Full Content
+### 2. Immersive Modal Overlay with Full Content

-Instead of navigating to a new page, clicking "Read More" opens a modal overlay that displays the full content from the `.plain.html` endpoint.
-This provides a seamless reading experience without losing context.
+Instead of navigating to a new page, clicking "Read More" opens a full-screen immersive modal that displays the content from the `.plain.html` endpoint with stunning visual design.
+This provides a magazine-style reading experience with background imagery and glassmorphism effects.

 ```javascript
 // Fetch plain HTML content for modal display